canonical/spread/README.md

 the [specified](#including) project content into and out of the script, respectively, in _tar_ format.
-In other words, the original specified project content _may_ be read from file descriptor 3, and the new project content _must_ be writen into file descriptor 4.
+In other words, the original specified project content _may_ be read from file descriptor 3, and the new project content _must_ be written into file descriptor 4.

 To illustrate, the following repack script will preserve content unchanged: